TShariff/TamjeedShariffAboutMe/public/pages/overview.md

 ## Experience

+**Software Developer** @ [Ontario Power Generation](https://www.opg.com/) _(Jan 2024 - Aug 2024)_

+- Developed Power BI dashboards to automate weekly reports allowing an increase in productivity by 40%
+- Created a Python script to automate calculation leading to an increase in efficiency for creating monthly reports by 50%
+- _**Technologies used:**_ Power BI, Python

 **Screener** @ [Trillium Health Partners](https://www.thp.ca/Pages/Home.aspx) _(Feb 2022 - Present)_

 - Using EPIC software to maintain visitation and patient lookUp